Samuel Green (printer): Printing career

 The colony of Connecticut commissioned Green in Cambridge to handle its official printing for many years, and later employed his sons Samuel and Bartholomew Green in Boston to oversee and complete the printing of their laws and other documents.
 In 1673 Samuel Green also made use of Greek and Hebrew letters with the Cambridge press in the printing of Urian Oakes's work, entitled New England Pleaded with.
 The occurrence of such type was rare in colonial printing houses.

-Green, with the assistance of Marmaduke Johnson, was commissioned by the Commissioners of the United Colonies in New England in 1661 to print the Eliot Indian Bible, written by missionary John Eliot and consisting of the New and Old Testaments, translated from English to the Massachusett Indian language, which they completed in 1663 after two years labor.
+Green, with the assistance of James the Printer and Marmaduke Johnson, was commissioned by the Commissioners of the United Colonies in New England in 1661 to print the Eliot Indian Bible, written by missionary John Eliot and consisting of the New and Old Testaments, translated from English to the Massachusett Indian language, which was typeset by Wawaus, alias James Printer, they completed in 1663 after two years labor.
 The work was printed with two title pages, with one in English and one in the Massachusett Indian language.
 The two testaments were then bound together making one complete Bible.
 A Catechism, and the Psalms of David in Indian verse were also attached to it.
 This became the first Bible in any language that was printed in America.

 A copy of the completed Indian Bible, bound in an elaborate leather cover, was presented to Charles the Second, which included a dedication of thanks and gratitude for his support, making possible the expensive task involved in the printing production.